Emily Weiss

 Emily Weiss (born March 22, 1985) is an American businesswoman.
 She is the founder and former CEO of the cosmetics company Glossier and the blog Into the Gloss.
-She was featured in the Forbes 30 Under 30 list in 2015.
+She was featured in a Forbes 30 Under 30 list in 2015.
 In 2019, she was included in Time magazine's "Next 100".
+In May 2022, she stepped down as Glossier’s CEO and became executive chairwoman, with Kyle Leahy taking over as CEO.

-Early life and education
+Early life

 Emily Weiss was raised in Wilton, Connecticut.
-Her father worked as an executive at Pitney Bowes and her mother stayed at home.
+Her father worked for Pitney Bowes and her mother stayed at home.
 In high school, Weiss interned at Ralph Lauren for two summers and briefly had a modeling career.
 While interning at Teen Vogue in college, she appeared on The Hills on a three-episode arc with Lauren Conrad and Whitney Port.
 Weiss graduated from New York University in 2007 with a degree in studio art.
 She was a fashion assistant at W magazine and an on-set styling assistant for Vogue where she assisted Elissa Santisi.

 Career

 Into the Gloss

 Weiss launched Into the Gloss, a blog featuring predominantly interviews with women, in September 2010.
 She stayed at her day job at Vogue and worked on Into the Gloss in the mornings between the hours of 4 a.m. and 8 a.m.
 A popular series on the blog is Top Shelf, where subjects are interviewed in their bathrooms and photos of their shelves and medicine cabinets are featured.
-Previous interviews include Jenna Lyons and Karlie Kloss.
+Interviewees included Jenna Lyons and Karlie Kloss.
 By early 2012, the site had more than 200,000 unique visitors per month.
-By May 2016, the site garnered 1.3 million visitors.
-After Weiss reached 10 million page views per month and acquired corporate partnerships for the site and a small staff, she quit her job at Vogue to focus on her business ventures full time.
+By May 2016, the site had had 1.3 million visitors.
+After Weiss reached 10 million page views per month and acquired corporate partnerships for the site and a small staff, she quit her job at Vogue to focus on her own business.